Earthquake Risk in San Francisco

 Damages from a Hayward Fault rupture alone could shake one million homes with 77,000 to 152,000 households displaced.

-effects & damage of a major earthquake in the San Francisco Bay Area
+Effects & damage of a major earthquake in the San Francisco Bay Area

 It’s not just the Earth’s shaking that could produce billions in damages and lead to tens of thousands of Bay Area residents becoming homeless.
 It’s also that when San Francisco earthquakes occur, they cause liquefaction.
 Liquefaction can turn loosely packed, water-saturated soil to liquid and undermines home support structures.
 San Francisco and neighboring cities pose a high risk for liquefaction and landslides.